 13. The Remote UE activates its PC5 UP security according to the PC5 UP security activation indication received from the U2N relay.
 From this step on, the PC5 UP security in Figure 6.41.2.1-1 is protected based on the UP security policies set for the relayed service.

-14. The service data relayed between the Remote UE and network over PC5 link and Uu link are now sent with protection based on the UP security policies set by the core network.
+14. The service data relayed between the Remote UE and network over the PC5 link and Uu link are now sent with protection based on the UP security policies set by the core network.

 With the above procedure, the integrity, confidentiality and anti-replay protection between the Remote UE and the 3GPP network can be supported through consistent enforcement of UP security policies between the Remote UE and the network for the relayed service, as well as the aligned security protection for Uu signalling and PC5 signaling.